Signatures of dephasing by mirror-symmetry breaking in weak-antilocalization magnetoresistance across the topological transition in Pb$_{1-x}$Sn$_{x}$Se: Samples growth, characterization, and processing

-Despite that ARPES confirms the expected $n$-type character of Pb$_{1-x}$Sn$_x$Se, a positive sign of the Hall coefficient is observed, pointing out to a relatively large contribution from holes at the interface to BaF$_2$, as found earlier for PbTe/BaF$_2$ epilayers \cite{Kolwas:2013_pss}.
-High-field parabolic positive MR for the field perpendicular to the film plane, shown in Fig.~\ref{fig:MR}, is consistent with a multichannel character of charge transport (valleys, 2D subbands, $n$-type and $p$-type layers), whereas a linear component in the highest field suggests and an admixture of the Hall resistance caused by lateral inhomogeneities \cite{Ramakrishnan2017}.
+Despite that ARPES data presented in Fig.~\ref{fig:arpes}(a)-(d) confirm the expected $n$-type character of Pb$_{1-x}$Sn$_x$Se, a positive sign of the Hall coefficient is observed, pointing out to a relatively large contribution from holes at the interface to BaF$_2$, as found earlier for PbTe/BaF$_2$ epilayers \cite{Kolwas:2013_pss}.
+High-field parabolic positive MR for the field perpendicular to the film plane, shown in Fig.~\ref{fig:MR}(b,c), is consistent with a multichannel character of charge transport (valleys, 2D subbands, $n$-type and $p$-type layers), whereas a linear component in the highest field suggests and an admixture of the Hall resistance caused by lateral inhomogeneities \cite{Ramakrishnan2017}.